Thatching (horse): 1979: four-year-old season

 For his next race, the Group Three Cork and Orrery Stakes at Royal Ascot in June, Thatching was equipped with blinkers for the first time.
 Starting at odds of 6/1 in a field of seventeen runners, the colt demonstrated what Timeform described as "remarkable power", racing among the leaders from the start and drawing clear in the closing stages to win by four lengths from the filly Rose Above.
 Thatching was then moved up to Group One class for the July Cup at Newmarket in which he started 2/1 favourite against a strong field including One In A Million, Vaigly Great, Sigy (Prix de l'Abbaye), Devon Ditty (Cheveley Park Stakes), Absalom (Vernons Sprint Cup).
 Piggott sent Thatching into the lead shortly after the start and by half way most of the other runners were struggling to match his pace.
 In the last quarter mile he pulled clear of the field to win by five lengths from Vaigly Great.
 Later in the month, Thatching was moved up in distance for the Sussex Stakes over one mile at Goodwood Racecourse but failed to stay and finished unplaced behind Kris.
 The colt then returned to sprinting for the William Hill Sprint Championship over five furlongs at York.
 He took the lead just after half way but veered to the left, causing interference to several other runners before crossing the line two and a half lengths clear of Ahonoora with Abdu third and Double Form in fourth.
 Following an inquiry by the racecourse stewards, however, Thatching was disqualified and relegated to last place, whilst Piggott received a four-day suspension for his ride.

 Thatching's last was the Prix de l'Abbaye over 1000 metres at Longchamp Racecourse in October.
-Drawn on the outside of the thirteen runner field he was never able to get into contention and finished uplaced behind Double Form.
+Drawn on the outside of the thirteen runner field he was never able to get into contention and finished unplaced behind Double Form.